JashanpreetSingh07/Renewable-Energy-Source-webpage/README.md

 Future Plans: Explore the ambitious global and regional plans for renewable energy adoption.
 From commitments to carbon neutrality to technological advancements, witness the unfolding strategies shaping the future of clean energy on a grand scale.

 Embark on a journey toward a sustainable, clean energy future with our in-depth insights and engaging content.
 Join us in exploring the pivotal role of renewable energy in building a more resilient, low-carbon world."

+In order to run webpage, run the home.html which is styled using styles.css